Israel-Based Vendor Cellebrite Can Unlock Every iPhone, including the Current-Gen iPhone X, That's On the Market: Forbes - Slashdot

 The Israeli firm, a subsidiary of Japan's Sun Corporation, hasn't made any major public announcement about its new iOS capabilities.
 But Forbes was told by sources (who asked to remain anonymous as they weren't authorized to talk on the matter) that in the last few months the company has developed undisclosed techniques to get into iOS 11 and is advertising them to law enforcement and private forensics folk across the globe.
 Indeed, the company's literature for its Advanced Unlocking and Extraction Services offering now notes the company can break the security of "Apple iOS devices and operating systems, including iPhone, iPad, iPad mini, iPad Pro and iPod touch, running iOS 5 to iOS 11."
 Separately, a source in the police forensics community told Forbes he'd been told by Cellebrite it could unlock the iPhone 8.
 He believed the same was most probably true for the iPhone X, as security across both of Apple's newest devices worked in much the same way.

-Re: So they have an inside man at Apple (Score:2)
+Re: So they have an inside man at Apple (Score:1)

 It's a bit disturbing to me (Score:5, Insightful)